Silent007/Process-Scheduller/README.md

  -	Round-Robin Scheduling algorithm

-<h2> Technology Stack </h2>
+<h5> Technology Stack </h5>

 This App is built using modern web technologies like :

  - HTML5 that comprises javascript and css3
- - HTML5 canvas that allows to display scriptable renderings of 2D shapes and bitmap images.
+ - HTML5 canvas that allows to display scriptable renderings of 2D shapes and bitmap images
  - jQuery Mobile that is a framework for creating mobile web applications

-<h2> Download & Run </h2>
+<h5> Download & Run </h5>

 This simulator is written in javascript and latest html5 canvas, so it will run on any browser supporting html5 canvas.